baruchel/karatsuba/README.md

 ## Performance

 Some tests are provided below.
-For several kinds of lists, a simple plan (corresponding to the same behaviour than `numpy.convolve`) is built; then the plan is applied repeatedly (by convolving the sequence with itself) a great number of time.
+For several kinds of lists, a simple plan (corresponding to the very same behaviour than `numpy.convolve`) is built; then the plan is applied repeatedly (by convolving the sequence with itself) a great number of time.
 The same convolution is performed with `numpy.convolve` and with the following piece of code.

     def convolution(l1, l2):
         N = len(l1)-1